YngMiinLoke/SleepAnnotate/README.md

 # SleepAnnonate
-This script helps to annotate participant-reported sleep/wake timings into their activity count figures
+This script helps to annotate participant-reported sleep/wake timings onto their activity count figures

 In sleep research, we often employ activity monitors to record participants' activity patterns throughout the day.
 Here's an example of the activity counts collected by actigraphy watch: